About Centers and Institutes

 Interested in partnering with a center or institute?
 Please contact the Office for Public Engagement.

-The mission of the Center for Dairy Health, Management, and Food Quality of the College of Veterinary Medicine is to enhance dairy animal health and welfare and the efficient, profitable, and environmentally sound production of quality food for the consumer.
+The mission of the Dairy Education Center of the College of Veterinary Medicine is to enhance dairy animal health and welfare and the efficient, profitable, and environmentally sound production of quality food for the consumer.

 The mission of the Center for Design in Health is to foster excellence in human factors systems design, with an emphasis on designing work processes to facilitate better performance and on designing technology to enhance work processes.
 We go beyond problem description—we solve problems by generating innovative design solutions that facilitate better performance.
 A central goal of the Center is to generate cutting edge research fostered by interdisciplinary collaboration with others working in health-related design.
 The Center focuses on bringing researchers working in process design, medical technology, architecture, landscape architecture, and clothing design together to create forward-thinking systems solutions to health-related problems.